Hazardous Waste Electronic Manifest System (“e-Manifest”)

 For over a decade, the US EPA, states, industry and related stakeholders have had a mutual interest in developing a national electronic manifest system that would facilitate the electronic transmission of the uniform manifest form and make the use of the uniform manifest much more cost-effective and convenient for users.
 On October 5, 2012, President Obama signed into law, the Hazardous Waste Electronic Manifest Establishment Act (PDF) (8 pp, 1.6 Mb) which authorizes the US EPA to implement a national electronic manifest system.
 Commonly referred to as "e-Manifest", this national system is envisioned to be implemented by the EPA in partnership with industry and states.

-The U.S. EPA’s e-Manifest team will conduct a webinar for all interested stakeholders to provide an e-Manifest Act implementation update.
-The update will consist of the agency’s latest progress and path forward on the Act’s major provisions; system development, regulatory development, and the e-Manifest Advisory Board.
-Register here.
+The U.S. EPA’s e-Manifest team conducted a webinar for all interested stakeholders to provide an e-Manifest Act implementation update.
+The update consisted of the agency’s latest progress and path forward on the Act’s major provisions; system development, regulatory development, and the e-Manifest Advisory Board.

 Pre-Solicitation Notice Posted

 The pre-solicitation notice (including Statement of Objectives) for the e-Manifest procurement was posted to the FedBizOpps.gov website on May 19, 2015.

 Through a Federal Register notice, the EPA invited nominations of qualified candidates to be considered for a three-year appointment to the Hazardous Waste Electronic Manifest System Advisory Board.
 Nominations were due on or before March 20, 2015.